eshwar37/healthcare-dataMasking-backend/README.md

 ## Installation

-For GPU support, [GPU requirements for Tensorflow](https://www.tensorflow.org/install/) must be satisfied.
+For GPU support,[GPU requirements for Tensorflow](https://www.tensorflow.org/install/) must be satisfied.
 If your system does not meet these requirements, you should use the CPU version.
 To install neuroner:

 ```
 # For CPU support (no GPU support):